katerinapoposka/KIII_jenkins/README.md

-Changes made in devOps repo
+Changes made in devOps repo.